ycm-core/YouCompleteMe/README.md

 run `:echo tagfiles()` with the relevant buffer active.
 Note that that function will only list tag files that already exist.

-### `CTRL-U` in insert mode does not work
+### `CTRL-U` in insert mode does not work while the completion menu is visible

-YCM keeps you in a `completefunc` completion mode when you're typing in insert mode and Vim disables `<C-U>` in completion mode as a "feature."
+YCM uses `completefunc` completion mode to show suggestions and Vim disables `<C-U>` in that mode as a "feature."
 Sadly there's nothing I can do about this.

 ### YCM conflicts with UltiSnips TAB key usage